-Popular recreational fishing areas in the Narrow River watershed include the Narrow River, Silver Spring Lake in North Kingstown, and the salt ponds in Narragansett.
-Striped Bass fishing is enjoyed in the Narrow River in the Spring when the Bass chase the herring during their annual spawning run upstream to Carr Pond, and in the Fall when the baitfish return to the sea.
+Popular recreational fishing areas in the Narrow River watershed include the Narrow River, Silver Spring Lake in North Kingstown, and Little Neck Pond/Lake Canonchet in Narragansett.
+Striped bass fishing is enjoyed in the Narrow River in the spring when the bass chase the herring during their annual spawning run upstream to Carr Pond, in the fall when the baitfish return to the sea, and in the winter.
 Many of the strategies in this plan for protecting and restoring water quality and habitat will benefit fishing opportunities.